-SpirePoint and/or the Independent Managers have limited custody of some of our client's funds or securities when the clients authorize us to deduct our management fees directly from the client's account.
-A qualified custodian (generally a broker-dealer, bank, trust company, or other financial institution) holds clients' funds and securities.
+SpirePoint and/or the Independent Managers have limited custody of some of our clients' funds or securities when the Clients authorize us to deduct our management fees directly from the clients' accounts.
+A qualified custodian (generally a broker-dealer, bank, trust company, or other financial institution) holds Clients' funds and securities.
 Clients will receive statements directly from their qualified custodian at least quarterly.
-The statements will reflect the client's funds and securities held with the qualified custodian as well as any transactions that occurred in the account, including the deduction of our fee.
+The statements will reflect the Client's funds and securities held with the qualified custodian as well as any transactions that occurred in the account, including the deduction of our fee.

 Clients should carefully review the account statements they receive from the qualified custodian.
-When clients receive statements from the Firm as well as from the qualified custodian, they should compare these two reports carefully.
+When Clients receive statements from the Firm as well as from the qualified custodian, they should compare these two reports carefully.
 Clients with any questions about their statements should contact us at the address or phone number on the cover of this brochure.
 Clients who do not receive a statement from their qualified custodian at least quarterly should also notify us.